LSU, Clemson arrive in New Orleans for CFP championship game

 The team had planned on making the short air jump to The Big Easy before problematic weather had players boarding buses for the drive to their downtown hotel.

+They arrived with a loud police motorcycle escort in a caravan of eight large tour buses with CFP logos.
+Coach Ed Orgeron was first off, waving to a few dozen fans calling his name and chanting, “L-S-U, L-S-U.”

+LSU quarterback Joe Burrow also was cheered as he walked into the hotel.
+Once in the lobby, more fans awaited along with a band playing LSU’s version of “Tiger Rag” (the Clemson Tigers have a faster rendition).

-LSU quarterback Joe Burrow said it was important for his team to handle the emotions of wanting to win, not just for themselves, but their state and Tiger fans.
+Burrow has said it was important for his team to handle the emotions of wanting to win, not just for themselves, but their state and fans.

 “A game like this you just have to stay in your routine and don’t stray from it,” the Heisman Trophy winner said last week.